 Every brand has a story to tell—a tale that sets them apart and makes them unique.
 Details of your origin, mission, values, and growth all come together to create a compelling narrative that people can relate to.

-Many companies understand the importance of storytelling enough to know that they need to relay theirs using every method possible.
-That may mean video content, podcasts, blog and social media posts, infographics, quizzes, among others.
+Many companies understand the importance of storytelling enough to know that they need to relay theirs using every type of content possible.
+That may mean videos, podcasts, blog and social media posts, infographics, quizzes, among others.

 It also means leveraging what you put on your website and physical marketing materials, too.
 But you can’t commission and deploy content without some sort of framework.
 That’s where a content strategy comes into play.